Nankana (film)

 Nankana is a Punjabi language movie released on 6 July 2018.
-Gurdas Maan played lead role in the movie along with Kavita Kaushik, and Gurmeet Sajan.
-Gurdas Maan is back on big screen after four years.
-Film was directed by Manjeet Maan.
+Gurdas Maan played the lead role in the movie along with Kavita Kaushik, and Gurmeet Sajan.
+Gurdas Maan made a comeback on big screen after four years.
+The film was directed by Manjeet Maan.

 Plot

 Nankana revolves around the strong bond between a father and a son.
 At the same time, it gives a very noteworthy message that not everyone can get everything in life; thus, one should not lose his/her calm, Karma must protect his adopted son (Born to a Muslim) from people due to riots as well as from his evil brother Taari.